Xomega-Net/Xomega.Docs/docs/visual-studio/editing-models/intellisense.md

 ### Schema-based descriptions

-In addition, the schemas may contain documentation for some XML elements, attributes or allowed values, as well as for their types.
+In addition, the schemas may contain documentation for some XML elements, attributes, or allowed values, as well as for their types.

-By default, Xomega editor will display this documentation in a tooltip for the corresponding element the same way the standard Visual Studio XML editor does, as illustrated below.
+By default, the Xomega editor will display this documentation in a tooltip for the corresponding element the same way the standard Visual Studio XML editor does, as illustrated below.

 ![XSD tooltips](img/xsd-tooltips.png)